shar1738/FinTech_Experiment/README.md

 ### UV (Fast Python Package Manager)

-UV is a fast, modern Python package manager written in Rust.
-Just use it — it's awesome!
+UV is a fast, modern Python package manager written in Rust. - Just use it, it's great

 #### Installing UV on Linux/macOS